Internships at Sky Ranch

-The Fellowship is a year-long refinement program designed to invest in the lives of recently graduated college students who desire to look more like Christ.
+The Fellowship is a year-long camp internship designed to invest in the lives of recently graduated college students who desire to look more like Christ.
 This is accomplished through our Four Pillars – Work Experience, Biblical Community, Spiritual Formation and Leadership.
-These pillars keep the Fellowship program focused as we seek to be intentional about how we refine future leaders
+These pillars keep the Fellowship program focused as we seek to be intentional about how we refine future leaders.

 The first Pillar of the Fellowship focuses on refinement through developing a strong mental and physical work ethic.
 Fellows will serve on weekends and during the week with our retreats department as we provide facilities for churches, corporations, and schools.
 Fellows are also involved in the daily work of our Facilities, Operations, Marketing, Summer Camp, and Development departments during specific seasons at camp.
 At the conclusion of a year in the Fellowship, participants will have developed a vast amount of knowledge in a variety of areas, learned how to work hard, and built up resume-worthy work experience as they move forward with their careers.